alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

 If you find this bootloader configuration useful, consider giving it a star to make it more visible.

+### SMBIOS note

+I have removed my SMBIOS values from the repo to avoid getting into trouble with my Apple ID as more and more people use my OC configuration.
+Use [`GenSMBIOS`](https://github.com/corpnewt/GenSMBIOS) with `MacBookPro11,2` to generate your own MLB, Serial Number & UUID.

 ### For quick post installation, run this in Terminal:

 ```